 - When you issue the command mqsicreatebroker, it grants put and get authority on your behalf to the group mqbrkrs for the following queues:

+- SYSTEM.BROKER.ADAPTER.FAILED

+- SYSTEM.BROKER.ADAPTER.INPROGRESS

+- SYSTEM.BROKER.ADAPTER.NEW

+- SYSTEM.BROKER.ADAPTER.PROCESSED

+- SYSTEM.BROKER.ADAPTER.UNKNOWN

 - SYSTEM.BROKER.ADMIN.QUEUE

+- SYSTEM.BROKER.AGGR.CONTROL

+- SYSTEM.BROKER.AGGR.REPLY

+- SYSTEM.BROKER.AGGR.REQUEST

+- SYSTEM.BROKER.AGGR.TIMEOUT

+- SYSTEM.BROKER.AGGR.UNKNOWN

 - SYSTEM.BROKER.CONTROL.QUEUE

+- SYSTEM.BROKER.EDA.COLLECTIONS

+- SYSTEM.BROKER.EDA.EVENTS

 - SYSTEM.BROKER.EXECUTIONGROUP.QUEUE

 - SYSTEM.BROKER.EXECUTIONGROUP.REPLY

+- SYSTEM.BROKER.INTERBROKER.MODEL.QUEUE

 - SYSTEM.BROKER.INTERBROKER.QUEUE

 - SYSTEM.BROKER.MODEL.QUEUE

+- SYSTEM.BROKER.TIMEOUT.QUEUE

+- SYSTEM.BROKER.WS.ACK

+- SYSTEM.BROKER.WS.INPUT

+- SYSTEM.BROKER.WS.REPLY

 - When you issue the command mqsicreateconfigmgr it grants put and get authority on your behalf to the group mqbrkrs for the following queues:

 - SYSTEM.BROKER.CONFIG.QUEUE

 - SYSTEM.BROKER.CONFIG.REPLY

 - SYSTEM.BROKER.ADMIN.REPLY

 - SYSTEM.BROKER.SECURITY.REPLY

 - SYSTEM.BROKER.MODEL.QUEUE

-- When you issue the command mqsicreateusernameserver, it grants put and get authority on your behalf to the group mqbrkrs for the following queues:

-- SYSTEM.BROKER.SECURITY.QUEUE

-- SYSTEM.BROKER.MODEL.QUEUE

-- When you issue the command mqsicreateaclentry, it grants put and get authority on your behalf to the resource or user that you have specified for the command parameters -p or -u for the following queues:

-- SYSTEM.BROKER.CONFIG.QUEUE

-- SYSTEM.BROKER.CONFIG.REPLY

-- If you have created WebSphere Message Broker components to run on different queue managers, the transmission queues that you define to handle the message traffic between the queue managers must have put and setall authority granted to the local mqbrkrs group, or to the service user ID of the component supported by the queue manager on which the transmission queue is defined.

-- When you start the workbench, it connects to the Configuration Manager using a WebSphere MQ client/server connection.
-For details of WebSphere MQ channel security, see "Setting up WebSphere MQ client security" in the Clients section of the WebSphere MQ Version 6 information center online.

-- When you create and deploy a message flow, grant:
+- When you issue the command mqsicreateusernameserver, it grants put and get authority on your behalf to the group mqbrkrs for the following queues: - SYSTEM.BROKER.SECURITY.QUEUE - SYSTEM.BROKER.MODEL.QUEUE - If you have created components to run on different queue managers, the transmission queues that you define to handle the message traffic between the queue managers must have put and setall authority granted to the local mqbrkrs group, or to the service user ID of the component supported by the queue manager on which the transmission queue is defined. - When you start the workbench, it connects to the Configuration Manager by using a WebSphere MQ client/server connection.
+For details of WebSphere MQ channel security, see "Setting up WebSphere MQ client security" in the Clients section of the WebSphere MQ Version 7 Information Center online or WebSphere MQ Version 6 Information Center online. - When you create and deploy a message flow that includes nodes which reference WebSphere MQ queues, grant get, inq, and put authority to the user ID under which the broker is running.

-- 1. get and inq authority to each input queue identified in an MQInput node, for the broker's ServiceUserID.

-- 2. put and inq authority to each output queue identified in an MQOutput node, or by an MQReply node, for the broker's ServiceUserID.

-- 3. get authority to each output queue identified in an MQOutput node or an MQReply node to the user ID under which a receiving or subscribing client application runs.

-- 4. put authority to each input queue identified in an MQInput node to the user ID under which a sending or publishing client application runs.